Most of our medical services are covered by insurance. We participate with the following insurance companies:

 - Use of compression therapy (length of time varies by insurance carrier)

 2. Presence of One of the following

-- a.
-Persistent symptoms interfering with activities of daily living despite non-surgical management and daily medication.
-This includes: Pain, aching, cramping, burning, itching and/or swelling during activity or after prolonged standing, severe enough to impair mobility.
+- Persistent symptoms interfering with activities of daily living despite non-surgical management and daily medication.
+This includes pain, aching, cramping, burning, itching and/or swelling during activity or after prolonged standing, severe enough to impair mobility.

 - Recurrent episodes of superficial phlebitis

 - Non-healing skin ulceration